hafey1/CirdlesWebUI/README.md

 # CirdlesWebUI

 This project consists of the frontend for the CIRDLES web services.
 It is mainly made with [React](https://reactjs.org) and [Redux](https://redux.js.org).
+More info on each of the projects can be found in the [Wiki](https://github.com/CIRDLES/CirdlesWebUI/wiki).

 ## Development